Here are the main reasons, you would want FastTrack Automation Studio instead of Desktop Authority (DA):

 components for it to actually work.
 You need a web server, a sql server database and a heap of other system components.
 At this time, you are already

 thinking there are so many things that can go wrong in the production environment.
+And also, if you just moved your infrastructure to the cloud, what

 We have taken a totally different approach, because we believe simplicity is better.
 There IS no "management server".
 Instead, all the work happens